Arlington House, The Robert E. Lee Memorial

 "It is better to make up our minds to a general loss.
 They cannot take away the remembrance of the spot, and the memories of those that to us rendered it sacred.
 That will remain to us as long as life will last, and that we can preserve."

-The property was confiscated by the federal government when property taxes levied against Arlington estate were not paid in person by Mrs. Lee.
-The property was offered for public sale Jan.
-11, 1864, and was purchased by a tax commissioner for "government use, for war, military, charitable and educational purposes."
+The federal government confiscated the property when Mrs. Lee failed to pay, in person, taxes levied against Arlington estate.
+Offered for public sale on January 11, 1864, a tax commissioner purchased the property for "government use, for war, military, charitable and educational purposes."

-Arlington National Cemetery was established by Brig.
-Gen. Montgomery C. Meigs, who commanded the garrison at Arlington House, appropriated the grounds June 15, 1864, for use as a military cemetery.
+It was not until 1864, when the increasing number of battle fatalities was outpacing the burial capacity of Washington, D.C., cemeteries that 200 acres of Arlington plantation were set aside as a cemetery.
+Upon the authority of Secretary of War Edwin Stanton, Brig.
+Gen. Montgomery C. Meigs, Quartermaster General of the U.S. Army, appropriated the grounds June 15, 1864, for use as a military cemetery.
 His intention was to render the house uninhabitable should the Lee family ever attempt to return.
-A stone and masonry burial vault in the rose garden, 20 feet wide and 10 feet deep, and containing the remains of 1,800 Bull Run casualties, was among the first monuments to Union dead erected under Meigs' orders.
-Meigs himself was later buried within 100 yards of Arlington House with his wife, father and son; the final statement to his original order.
+A stone and masonry burial vault in the rose garden, 20 feet wide and 10 feet deep, and containing the remains of 2,111 war casualties, was among the monuments to Union dead erected under Meigs' orders.
+Meigs himself was later buried within 100 yards of Arlington House with his wife, father and son – the final statement to his original order.

 Neither Robert E. Lee, nor his wife, as title holder, ever attempted to publicly recover control of Arlington House.
-They were buried at Washington University (later renamed Washington and Lee University) where Lee had served as president.
-The couple never returned to the home George Washington Parke Custis had built and treasured.
-After Gen. Lee's death in 1870, George Washington Custis Lee brought an action for ejectment in the Circuit Court of Alexandria (today Arlington) County, Va.
-Custis Lee, as eldest son of Gen. and Mrs. Lee, claimed that the land had been illegally confiscated and that, according to his grandfather's will, he was the legal owner.
-In December 1882, the U.S. Supreme Court, in a 5-4 decision, returned the property to Custis Lee, stating that it had been confiscated without due process On March 3, 1883, Congress purchased the property from Lee for $150,000.
-It became a military reservation and Freedman's Village ceased to exist; however, the gravesites that were once part of the village remained on the grounds of the reservation.
+The couple never returned to the home George Washington Parke Custis built and treasured.
+After Lee's death in 1870, his son, George Washington Custis Lee, brought an action for ejectment in the Circuit Court of Alexandria (today Arlington) County, Va.
+Custis Lee, as eldest son of the Lees, claimed the land was illegally confiscated and that, according to his grandfather's will, he was the legal owner.
+In December 1882, the U.S. Supreme Court, in a 5-4 decision, returned the property to Custis Lee, stating that confiscation of the property lacked due process.
+On March 3, 1883, Congress purchased the property from Lee for $150,000.
+Arlington National Cemetery continued its mission as a military reservation and burial ground for United States service members and family.